megansin/SpotBot/README.md

 # SpotBot: Fake Yelp review analyzer

 Code files are Jupyter Notebook files and were developed in Amazon Sagemaker.
 Modification to remove Sagemaker packages is needed if running in another environment.
+Labeled dataset must also be obtained by contacting professors listed on our website: https://seamussullivan.github.io/CS539-SpotBot-Website/.
+Data files are not stored in this repository due to privacy concerns.

 Spotbot is a project that **attempts** to classify Yelp reviews as either fraudulent or valid.
 This is done using a two-model process.